Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 ## Type conversion And operations

 - In JS type conversion is very nightmare topic but not a impossible
-- JS is dynamic type language not a static typed language means we don't need to define type of the variable
+- JS is dynamic type language not a static typed language means we don't need to define type of the variable at declaration

 ```js
 let score = 100; // here we not specify the type of the variable